People with Multiple Chronic Conditions

 Resources for People with Multiple Chronic Conditions

 People with multiple chronic conditions — such as diabetes, heart disease, chronic kidney disease, congestive heart failure, dementia, and stroke — use more hospital and outpatient services than other adults.
-People with multiple chronic conditions often struggle to cope with and manage their health, which can lead to high out-of-pocket costs, medication complexity, and frustration with an overwhelming number of health system contacts.
-Most clinical guidelines do not account for multiple conditions and can create conflicting treatment plans when providers do not communicate well.
-As a result, care for this population needs to be comprehensive, coordinated, and focused on what matters most to the person.
+They often struggle to cope with and manage their health, leading to high out-of-pocket costs, medication complexity, and frustration with the health system.
+Because most clinical guidelines do not account for multiple conditions, care for this population needs to be comprehensive, highly coordinated, and focused on what matters most to the person.